soundanalogous/Breakout/README.md

 please first start a discussing by opening a new issue.

 Please submit pull requests against the *dev* branch.
-Code must pass unit tests in Breakout/test/ and must be linted with [JSHint](https://github.com/jshint/jshint) (according to the rules in Breakout/.jshintrc) in order to be accepted.
+Code must pass unit tests in Breakout/test/ and must pass lint checks in order to be accepted.
+See build/README.md for more info.
 Run tests against Chrome, Firefox, Safari and Opera 12.

 Credits